A Guide to Estate Planning for Parents

 5. Do I need a 529 College Savings Plan for my child?

 Yes!
 A 529 Plan is an education savings plan operated by a state or educational institution designed to help families set aside funds for future college costs.
 It is named after Section 529 of the Internal Revenue Code.
+(Under the Tax Cut and Jobs Act, passed and signed into law in December 2017, funds from a 529 plan can now be used to pay for private elementary and secondary schools education).
 The account owner, not the beneficiary, controls the account and makes all the investment decisions.
 But if the beneficiary, your child, decides not to attend college, the owner can change the beneficiary to another member of the family.
 Parents, Grandparents, family friends, or anyone can contribute to a 529 plan, regardless of income.
 Contribution limits depend on the state’s plan.
 In Maryland, a 529 plan can continue to accept contributions until the account balance for the same beneficiary reaches $350,000.
 The federal gift tax exclusion allows a contributor to give up to $15,000 per year (in 2018) per beneficiary, or $30,000 (in 2018) if you’re giving as a married couple.
 You could also choose to give up to five years of gifts in one year, and that amount is removed from your estate.
 However, if an electing contributor dies during the 5-year period subsequent to the contribution, amounts of the contributions allocable to years after death are includible in the contributor’s gross estate.

 Moreover, regardless whether the 529 plan was set up in Maryland or another state, the distributions of monies from the plan can be used at an eligible educational institution in any state.
 “Eligible educational institutions” are any accredited college or university that offer classes toward a bachelor’s, associate’s, graduate or professional degree.